 To get to the viewing platform at the top of the hill, head to the funicular and climb a few sets of stairs, and then you'll reach it.
 If you feel adventurous and can do so, you can climb to the mountain peak starting from Syntagma Square.
 Whichever method you choose, you will be presented with breathtaking views of the area.

-Do you want an excursion that visits Mount Lycabettus?
+Do you want to join a tour to explore Mount Lycabettus?

 The Palace of Knossos, Crete